Intro

 There are five betting rounds to Stud Poker, the most among the games played in a casino.
 The first betting round works slightly differently from the rest, as with most forms of poker.
 There is a betting round after the first three cards are dealt, then another betting round after each subsequent card is dealt.
 This continues until each player has been dealt a total of seven cards.

-The player with the lowest up-card is required to make the first bet.
-If two or more players are showing the same up-card, the tie is broken by suit order, with the highest suit being spades, then hearts, then diamonds, then clubs.
+Also referred to as the Bring In, on this street the player with the lowest up-card is required to make the first bet.
 This player has two options, they can bet the smallest amount possible (a ‘bring in”), or they can wager a full small bet.
 Almost all players elect just to bet the bring-in amount, as their hand is often weak due to their low upcard.

 The play then moves clockwise around the table, with the player to the left of the bring-in next to act.
 This player has three options: